 Are you ready to put the pen and pencil to paper, and make an easy bear drawing with me?

 It is very doable for beginners since we’ll go over every part in the step-by-step tutorial below, complete with pictures.
-Which doesn’t take away from it also being a fun doodle for more experienced artists to have a go at.
+This doesn’t take away from it also being a fun doodle for more experienced artists to have a go at.

 I had a real blast making this cute bear face pop up against a backdrop of rolling pine-forest-covered mountains.